Skip to Content

 INPATIENT SERVICES

-Our 48 bed newly renovated Inpatient Unit is available for admission to address an acute rehabilitation need or any significant medical issues.
+Our 48 bed newly renovated Inpatient Unit with state-of-the-art equipment is available for admission to address an acute rehabilitation need or any significant medical issues.

 During your stay, a physician will be in charge of your treatment.
 Our nursing personnel will provide you professional nursing care, and the ancillary staff will assist to make your stay a pleasant one.